kai824/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/Top candidate` Edits the name of the 2nd person to be `Betsy Crower` and adds a tag `Top candidate`.
+*  `edit 3 rt/SQL` Edits the 3rd person, removing the tag `SQL`.
 *  `edit 1 a/Graduation Year=2027` Adds or edits an attribute named `Graduation Year` to the 1st person.
 *  `edit 1 ra/Graduation Year` Removes the attribute named `Graduation Year` from the 1st person.

 <box type="info">

 **For tags:**
-* When editing tags, the existing tags of the person will be removed, i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* Note that empty tags are not allowed, regardless of whether they are to be added or removed.
+* Note that tags are case-sensitive.
+* Duplicate tags are ignored:
+  * If you attempt to add a tag that already exists, it will not be added a second time.
+  * A tag that is added multiple times in the same command will only be added once.
+  * Similarly, a tag that is removed multiple times in the same command will only be removed once.
+* The same tag cannot be added and removed in the same command.
+For instance, `edit 1 t/Ideal rt/Ideal` is not allowed.
 </box>

 <box type="info">